-Seoul is bustling metropolis where you can find anything and everything from mountain hikes to the largest underground shopping mall in Asia.
+Seoul is a bustling metropolis where you can find anything and everything from mountain hikes to the largest underground shopping mall in Asia.
 There’s a thrill at every turn as you engulf yourself in what the world has termed Hallyu (the Korean Wave).
-It’s a city that has a restaurant and cosmetics shop serving at every corner and everyone looks like they came straight out of a K-pop music video.
+It’s a city that has a restaurant and cosmetics shop at every corner where just walking down the street feels like you’re in a K-pop music video.

 If you’re planning a visit to Seoul, understanding the layout of the sprawling metropolis can be quite difficult.
 People generally get confused about the neighbourhoods and various areas.
 When I help people plan a trip to Seoul I usually ask three things:

 2. What do you want to see?

 3. How long are you staying?

 Once these are answered, you’ll have a much better understanding of where to base yourself.
 Other factors also come into play like time of year, whether you’re traveling alone or with a family and if you’re planning a visit to other parts of Korea.
 If you’re only there for a weekend, for example, it’s better to stay in the center, above the river (I’ll explain why later).

 Once you’ve answered the three questions, you can start to select an area, and from there, start looking for the best hotels in Seoul, Korea.

 When you’re done reading this article, Seoul won’t be such a gigantic maze.
 We have also written a Complete Guide to Seoul with extensive things to do, places to visit, maps and insider tips with a personalised list creator (as there are so many things to do).
 And if that isn’t enough to satiate your K-needs, here’s our article on the best facts on South Korea.

 - Introduction to how Seoul is organised